Finn-ish A list of American companies borrowing Finnish words.*

 Lumi

 Lumi means snow, but Lumi sells weed gummies.
-Perhaps they were inspired by the abundance of 10/10 fruit candies in Finland.
+Perhaps they were inspired by the abundance of fantastic fruit candies in Finland.

 Rykä